 Once again, choose what seems to fit your way of life best, not what someone recommends.
 Also, make sure to inform yourself about what’s going on in the markets.

 Usually the big backpacks have an opening at the top and the bottom.
 That makes packing it a little complicated, after some time you might start to just squezee everything inside it, without any order.
-That leads to you spending a lot of time searching for stuff, since the things you are looking for are always where you look for them latest.
+That leads to you spending a lot of time searching for stuff, since the things you are looking for are always where you look for them at last.
 I prefer a backpack with a zipper that opens up on 3 sides, just like a suitcase would.

 Some more things to take into account when buying your backpack: